jorgecarleitao/public-contracts/docs/introduction.rst

 For navigating in the database and discovering some of its features, visit our website_.

 For using the API, you can download the source, available on GitHub_.
-Its documentation can be found :doc:`here <api>`, and examples of usage can be found in the section :doc:`ask your own questions to the database <usage>`.
+This is its documentation, and examples of usage can be found in the section :doc:`ask your own questions to the database <usage>`.

 How can I contribute?